-2/10 Mile: See Almond Boat Park Road for a small marina with pontoon rentals, boat ramp and RV Park.
+2/10 Mile: Make a short detour on Almond Boat Park Road for a small marina with pontoon rentals, boat ramp and RV Park.

 1 Mile: Cross part of Fontana Lake at the community of Almond.
 With more than 240 miles of shoreline, Fontana is unique since 90% of the land around the lake is protected since it's part of the Great Smoky Mountains National Park or Nantahala National Forest.
 On the left before the bridge is Fingerlake Day Use Area with one of the rare spots to access the lake.
 Find a small beach for swimming, picnic tables, toilet, and access for kayaks, canoes and paddleboards.
 On the right is Almond Boat and RV Park with pontoon rentals, boat ramp and RV Park.